facuonline/mercurio/README.md

 2. Conduct tests asserting file related tasks.
 3. Review and extend `Utils\Filter`.

-Apart from this list, codebase is full of "todo" tags, if you find one feel free to try and finish it.
+Apart from this list, source code is full of "todo" tags, if you find one feel free to try and finish it.